 As advocates for black cats have noticed, these raven-haired felines don’t always have equal chances in comparison to other colored cats when it comes to adoption rate.
 And just because of this sad statistic, black cats have earned their very own special day on the calendar!
 In the US, every August 17th is #BlackCatAppreciationDay.
 According to DaysOfTheYear.com, the honorary date is meant to spread adoption awareness for black cats…

-Because of superstitious beliefs in some cultures, black cats are sometimes associated with bad luck and, sadly, are more likely to be put to sleep or wait a long time to be adopted from shelters.
-Black Cat Appreciation Day was launched to show people that a black cat could be the perfect cat for them, and help raise awareness about black cats in general.
+Because of superstitious beliefs in some cultures, black cats are sometimes associated with bad luck.
+And, sadly, are more likely to be put to sleep or wait a long time to be adopted from shelters.
+Black Cat Appreciation Day was launched to show people that a black cat could be the perfect cat for them.
+And it helps raise awareness about black cats in general.

 There Is Only One Breed of Cats That Are Exclusively Black

 While a number of cat breeds can have black coats–22 to be exact–there is only one breed of cat that is exclusively black in color.
 The picturesque Bombay cat is characterized by a super shiny black shorthair coat of fur, black nose and whiskers, and large, saucer-like copper eyes.
 These striking black cats resemble a housecat-sized miniature panther.
 Interesting fact: Although their name is homage to the major city in India, there is no direct correlation.